aliciag92/classification-project/README.md

-# Predicting customer churn at Telco
+# Burn the Telco Churn
 ****

 ## About the Project